fokhruli/fallGCN/README.md

 # fallGCN: Fall Prediction Pipeline using Spatio-temporal Graph Convoulation Networks with Biomechanical Feature Fusion

-A robust Python-based solution for predicting falls using skeletal (pose) data and biomechanics data.
+A repository for predicting falls using skeletal (pose) data and biomechanics data.
 The pipeline supports two model variants:
 - **Vanilla Model**: Uses only skeleton (pose) data process by GCN
 - **Fusion Model**: Combines skeleton data with biomechanics data for enhanced prediction accuracy